Search Results

 Your golf resource for Vancouver and the Lower Mainland

-CGTF - 9th year Certified Golf Teaching Professional
+CGTF - 12th year Certified Golf Teaching Professional

 Master Club Fitter - GolfTown University

-MFG – January 2023
+MFG – January 2024

 Fifty-four years playing this amazing game this year.
-Nine years as a CGTF Golf Teaching Professional.
-My seventh year on the maintenance crew at the VanParksGolf – McCleery Golf Course.
+Ten years as a CGTF Golf Teaching Professional.
+My eighth year on the maintenance crew at the VanParksGolf – McCleery Golf Course.
 In the spirit of reconciliation, I call myself a land custodian.
 I am trying to leave this City of Vancouver land in a better state than I found it.
 As a golf course, the Superintendent and crew have made many improvements to McCleery that make me proud to be a part of it.
 I acknowledge that I am a 3rd generation uninvited settler who lives and works on the unceded territories of the Squamish, Musqueam and Tsleil Waututh Nations.

 I am really looking forward to getting this in play for the season.